selforganising/book/topics/bdd.md

     2 passing (459ms)

-(It is possible the first test will fail with *"Error: expected 200 "OK", got 302 "Moved Temporarily"*.
+(It is possible the first test will fail with `Error: expected 200 "OK", got 302 "Moved Temporarily`.
 If that happens, just run the test again.)

 [These examples are also on GitHub](https://github.com/selforganising/testing-examples).